mmore500/waves/blog/_posts/2022-05-18-proficiency-satisfaction.md

 Raw survey response data and collated, coded (i.e., assigned numerical labels to survey responses), and partially anonymized data is contained within a protected sub-component of that project, located at `https://osf.io/urv7w/`.

 We have pre- and post-workshop survey responses for all participants, except for one student from 2020 who we were not able to reach after the workshop concluded.
-Based on the pre-workshop survey data, this participant identified as a member of an underrepresented group in computer science.
+Based on the pre-workshop survey data, this participant identified as a member of an underadvantaged group in computer science.
 This participant's post-workshop survey data was excluded from all analyses because it was missing.

 To minimize stereotype threat effects, participants self-reported demographic information as the final component of each survey [(Steele and Aronson, 1995)](#steele1995stereotype).

-Data analyses are organized as a notebook, [available on GitHub](https://github.com/mmore500/waves/blob/431b98a092bc242740abb66250802b96ef39ca4d/assets/WAVES_proficiency_and_satisfaction.ipynb)
+Data analyses are organized as a notebook, [available on GitHub](https://github.com/mmore500/waves/blob/master/assets/WAVES_proficiency_and_satisfaction.ipynb)

 ## Acknowledgment